 The company offers two distinct versions of display mirroring on their devices:

 - Second Screen: Similar to the Cast standard, Second Screen allows you to push your content to a Fire TV or Fire Stick device.
-Some apps, including Netflix, also allow you to push your content directly to non-Amazon devices, but watching video directly through Amazon will require you to have a Fire TV or Fire Stick as your streaming device.
+Some apps, including Netflix, also allow you to push your content directly to non-Amazon devices, but watching videos directly through Amazon will require you to have a Fire TV or Fire Stick as your streaming device.

 - Display Mirroring: Unlike Second Screen, Display Mirroring allows you to stream anything displayed on your device, from your Facebook feed to a recipe displayed on your device.
 Essentially, this turns your television into a wireless computer monitor controlled through your tablet.
 Unfortunately, there are several limitations to proper Display Mirroring, including a lack of support on newer devices.
 We’ll cover that more in the Requirements and Limitations section.

 Which of these options is best for you?